pulsar-go/pulsar/README.md

-# Pulsar - A Go Web Micro-framework for web artisans
+# Pulsar - A Go Web framework for web artisans

 This is a go web microframework for web artisans willing to create amazing go web applications with ease.